GSA/plainlanguage.gov/pages/guidelines/write/words/nouns.md

 ---
 title: Nouns and pronouns
 layout: docs
 sidenav: guidelines
 ---

-	<p>Nouns add substance and direction.
+Nouns add substance and direction.
 Pronouns engage your audience.
-Don't complicate things by using words they won't understand or abbreviations that confuse them.</p>
+Don't complicate things by using words they won't understand or abbreviations that confuse them.